 For further information on flood levels for developments and developing on flood prone land, contact Council Development Engineers on 02 6626 7000.

 Section 4 of The Byron Shire's annual State of the Environment (SoE) Report discusses floodplain management in terms of the condition of floodplains, the pressures they face and the responses that are being taken to alleviate these pressures.

 For more information read the 'Catchment Management' section of Council's State of the Environment.

 Flood warning system

 Council has a flood warning system which provides the Bureau of Meteorology, SES and Council with rainfall and creek level data 24 hours a day, seven days a week.
-This data is also archived by the Bureau to inform future flood models, studies and floodplain management plans.

 Acid sulfate soils